timbowerbank/vivato-html-design/README.md

 **The custom.scss file won't merge well, you might need to fix conflicts in there to ensure that this file imports the name-of-client.scss files instead of the default pendigital ones.**

-You might find these git commands useful for the forked theme:
+You might find these git commands useful for the forked theme, it's important to fetch changes from upstream and then check them out to avoid merge conflicts:
 * git fetch upstream
 * git checkout upstream/master
 * git log upstream/master ^master